MarceColl/marcecoll.github.io/content/posts/lispworks-eval-in-lexenv.md

 One of the things that surprised me when I learned Common Lisp was that `eval` happens in the `nil` lexical environment[^1].
-This means that none of the lexical variables, functions or macros surrouding the eval are available to use in the evaled form.
+This means that none of the lexical variables, functions or macros surrounding the eval are available within the evaluated form.

-For example
+Take this example:

 ```lisp
 (let ((x 4))